Can Omega-3 Fish Oil Help You Lose Weight?

 With obesity, researchers are especially focused on central white fat that accumulates deep within the abdominal cavity.
 This central white fat surrounds vital organs such as the pancreas, intestines, liver, and heart.
 Its accumulation can lead to a state of chronic inflammation.

-In white fat, there are several kinds of biomarkers for inflammation, like TNF-alpha, interleukin-6 interleukin-18 and C-reactive protein (CRP).
+In white fat, there are several kinds of biomarkers for inflammation, like TNF-alpha, interleukin-6, interleukin-18 and C-reactive protein (CRP).
 All of these biomarkers increase with weight gain and decrease with weight loss.
 High levels of these biomarkers are linked to health problems like insulin resistance and metabolic syndrome.

 This kind of systemic inflammation is one of the major causes of insulin resistance.
 This means your body can’t utilize insulin, which is needed to move glucose or sugar into the cell for energy.
 This in turn produces more insulin.
 You can start off with having normal blood sugar levels, but eventually, these levels increase and you become pre-diabetic or diabetic.

 Now this is where omega-3s come in.
 Remember how I said that omega-6s are pro-inflammatory?
 Well, omega-3s are just the opposite.
 This family of fats reduces inflammation by bringing those biomarkers of inflammation back in check.
-Take IL-6, as just one example.
+Take IL-6, as one example.
 One 2018 study found that a daily dose of 2500 mg of omega-3s reduced IL-6 levels by 22% in just 8 weeks.

 Studies on Omega-3s & Weight Loss